cgeyer/webexcc-console/README.md

 ## Creating Fully Customized Demos

 Based on the previous sections, you should now be able to create your own fully customized demos.
-The general guidance is to go through the following steps when starting from sratch:
+The general guidance is to go through the following steps when starting from scratch:
 * Define the purpose of the demo and what features you want to show to your customers.
 * Define the dynamic parameters which should be configurable for every flow.
 See
 * Define the structure of your CRM database, what field(s) will be used to identify a customer and what additional data you need demonstrate your showcase.